sisterai/estate-assistant-system/README.md

   - Peek at our sample dataset here:
     [Google Drive CSV (50k+ records)](https://drive.google.com/file/d/1vJCSlQgnQyVxoINosfWJWl6Jg1f0ltyo/view?usp=sharing)
   - Explore `Initial-Data-Analysis.ipynb` in the repo root for an initial Jupyter‑powered dive into the data.
+  - Explore `EstateWise-CLI-Chatbot.ipynb` in the repo root for a Jupyter‑powered CLI chatbot that can be used to test the Gemini chatbot.

 ## Architecture